Online piano / keyboard included in the Musiah app

-Did you know that there are two main kinds of online piano keyboard...
+Did you know that there are two main kinds of online piano or online keyboard...

-An online piano keyboard (sometimes referred to as an online piano with notes) is one that you play by clicking or tapping the keys on your computer or iPad screen; and
+An online piano or online keyboard is one that you play by clicking or tapping the keyboard keys on the screen of your computer or iPad.

-A computer keyboard piano is one that you play by pressing keys on your computer keyboard – so you basically play piano on computer.
+A computer keyboard piano is one that lets you play piano notes by pressing the keys on your computer keyboard – so you can basically play piano on your computer.

-Whichever kind of online piano keyboard you're seeking, we've got your covered!
+Whichever kind of online piano or online keyboard you're seeking, we've got your covered!

 Musiah is FREE to try for 14 Days, so you not only get loads of brilliant piano instruction for free, you also get to try our online piano keyboard and computer keyboard piano – completely FREE for 14 Days.